 EDB has been monitoring these developments closely because there is a risk that the Meltdown and Spectre vulnerabilities could be exploited for malicious purposes.
 The security of your EDB Postgres software is important to us and our team is proactively investigating any potential vulnerabilities that may affect you.

 At this time, we are unaware of any successful attempts to exploit EDB Postgres using either the Meltdown or Spectre vulnerabilities.
 However, our priority is to identify and resolve any issues as quickly and practically as possible.

 To mitigate your potential risk from these two vulnerabilities, we recommend the following:

 This vulnerability has already been addressed for most operating systems, including Linux, Windows, and macOS.
 We recommend you verify that you are running the most recent version of your operating system, and then apply the latest patch.
 We have observed that applying the Meltdown patch can result in a modest performance impact, but the extent of this impact will vary by workload.

 Operating system vendors and hardware manufacturers are working on mitigating the impact of the Spectre vulnerability.
 We recommend that you continue to monitor updates from your OS vendor or system manufacturer and promptly apply any updates they provide as soon as they become available.
 Although EDB is not aware of any Postgres-specific exploits tied to Spectre at this time, we will continue to monitor developments closely given the potential impact of this vulnerability.

-We remain committed to supporting you as more is learned about these vulnerabilities and as always, are here to help.
-Should you have any questions or concerns, please visit our Support page for complete contact information — https://www.enterprisedb.com/services/support — or email us at email@example.com.
+We remain committed to supporting you as more is learned about these vulnerabilities and are always here to help.
+Should you have any questions or concerns, please visit our support page for complete contact information — https://www.enterprisedb.com/services/support — or email us at firstname.lastname@example.org.